-The pictures I’d seen of Camogli were drop-dead gorgeous but, skeptic that I often am, I was sure the real thing couldn’t live up to the images online.
+The pictures I’ve seen of Camogli Italy are drop-dead gorgeous but, skeptic that I often am, I’m sure the real thing can’t possibly live up to the images online.

 I’m happy to say I was wrong.
 Dead wrong.

-We began the descent down several flights of stairs and meandered between buildings as we made our way toward the coast.
-I couldn’t wait to get a glimpse of the beach and as we descended down one final set of stairs we emerged in the middle of a spectacular scene.
+We begin the descent down several flights of stairs, meandering between buildings as we make our way toward the coast.
+I am bursting with excitement to get a glimpse of the beach.

-A sparkling, aquamarine sea lapping a rocky shore lined shoulder-to-shoulder with tanned holiday goers enjoying the sun’s remaining rays.
-Tall, brightly-painted villas lined the broad, curving beach along with a variety of cafes, shops and restaurants.
-It was mesmerizing.
+The sparkling, aquamarine sea is gently lapping a rocky shore lined shoulder-to-shoulder with tanned holiday goers enjoying the sun’s remaining rays.

-We wandered the waterfront for a while, stopping in several shops before settling in for a glass of wine to enjoy the view.
-After sunset, we hopped back on the train, arriving back in Santa Margherita in time for a delicious dinner and a limoncello nightcap on our balcony.
+We stroll the waterfront, stopping in quaint shops before grabbing a table at a seaside trattoria for a glass of wine to enjoy the view.
+After sunset, we hop back on the train and arrive in Santa Margherita Ligure in time for a delicious dinner and a limoncello nightcap on our lovely balcony.

 Day 2 in the Italian Riviera – San Fruttuoso & Portofino

-The next morning, we awoke to another beautiful day in paradise.
+The next morning, the brightly rising sun heralds the start of another beautiful day in Italian paradise.

-We spent some time in the morning exploring the streets of Santa Margherita and walking along the marina (drooling over yachts, of course!).
-Then we bought ferry tickets to the day’s ultimate destinations – San Fruttuoso and Portofino.
+We spend the morning exploring the streets of Santa Margherita and walk along the marina drooling over luxury yachts.
+Then we buy ferry tickets to the day’s ultimate destinations – San Fruttuoso and Portofino.

 Without a doubt, ferries are the best (and certainly most scenic) way to get around the Italian Riviera.
-Boats run regularly from Santa Margherita’s main ferry terminal to a variety of destinations including Genoa, Portofino, Rapallo, Camogli and Cinque Terre.
+Boats run regularly from Santa Margherita Ligure’s main ferry terminal to a variety of destinations including Genoa, Portofino, Rapallo, Camogli, and Cinque Terre.

-The cost ranges from 5 to 30 euro round-trip depending on your destination.
+The cost ranges from EUR 5 to 30 round-trip depending on your destination.
 You can find more information on the ferries here.

-From Santa Margherita, the ferry first made a brief stop in Portofino to let off and take on passengers – a tease, really – before moving on to our first stop for the day, the azure cove of San Fruttuoso.
+From Santa Margherita Ligure, the ferry makes its first stop in Portofino to let off and take on passengers – a tease, really – before moving on to our first stop for the day, the azure cove of San Fruttuoso.

 Access is only by water or a hearty hike and the nearest parking is more than an hour away in Portofino.
 However, during the summer months, ferries regularly make the trip from both Camogli and Santa Margherita Ligure.